 What should you look for in a carbon monoxide detector?

 Average cost of a carbon monoxide detector

 Carbon monoxide detectors are a relatively low-cost investment for your family’s safety and prices vary depending on the style and features.
 Basic battery-operated models start around $12 and go up to about $50.
-Models that combine a smoke detector and a carbon monoxide detector in one unit range between $40-80, with some models (particularly those for hearing impaired people that also flash lights with an alarm) reaching $100 and more.
+Models that combine a smoke detector and a CO alarm in one unit range between $40-80, with some models (particularly those for hearing impaired people that also flash lights with an alarm) reaching $100 and more.